-Demographic, Population Trends – Bozeman, Gallatin County, State of Montana – Mid 2000s
+Demographic Data, Population Trends – Bozeman, Gallatin County, State of Montana

 In addition to population growth, the City of Bozeman continues to grow in geographic size.
 In order to accommodate increasing population and business growth, new land for residential, commercial and industrial development continues to be annexed to the City.
+In 2016, Bozeman is 12,256 acres (19.15 square miles).
 In 1990, the City was approximately 6,420 acres (10 square miles) in size.
 By the end of 2007, the City was approximately 12,215 acres (19 square miles) in size.
 This is a 90% increase in the size of Bozeman in 18 years.
-The City of Bozeman Department of Planning and Community Development (DPCD) processed 7 annexation applications in 2007.
-Go to 2010 Census Data.
+The City of Bozeman Department of Planning and Community Development (DPCD) processed 7 annexation applications in 2007 alone.

 Bozeman Subdivision Activity

 Subdivision activity remained strong in 2007 with new subdivision lots being created.
 In 2007, final plat applications for 861 lots were received (1,211 in 2006) and preliminary plat applications for 1,434 lots were received (688 in 2006).
 Since the beginning of 1996, approximately 5,900 new building lots have been created in the City.
 In 2007, the City of Bozeman DPCD processed 42 subdivision applications and 19 subdivision exemption applications.
 Since the beginning of 1996, 585 subdivision applications have been processed.

 Bozeman Zoning Activity